20 Ways to Use Cold Pressed Virgin Coconut Oil

 Virgin Coconut Oil uses for drink

-Due to its medicinal properties, consider adding raw coconut oil to other alternate beverages such as coconut smoothie, pineapple matcha smoothie, turmeric ginger tea or hawaiian iced cafe and make it part of your daily routine.
+Due to its medicinal properties, consider adding raw coconut oil to other alternative beverages such as coconut smoothie, pineapple matcha smoothie, turmeric ginger tea or Hawaiian iced cafe and make it part of your daily routine.

 How to add it to your morning routine?